ConX-Studio/CLFR-UI-Design-Spec/README.md

 ![Killfeed](/killfeed.png)

 # Tutorial
-We need a tutorial UI, I have drawn this beautiful example.
-It doesn't have to look like this, all we need is: text, character image spot, next button, skip button.
+We need a tutorial UI, this is the current one, we need skip and next buttons:

 ![Tutorial](/tutorial.png)